 David Macaulay wants to know how things work.
 Cathedrals, castles, the human body.
-Any subject matter will do as long as it feeds into his expansive and insistent curiosity.
+Any subject matter will do, as long as it feeds his expansive and insistent curiosity.

 “Everyone can learn to see better — not what you’ve been told is in front of you, but what’s actually in front of you,” Macaulay says.
 “When you draw something you really have to look at it.
 And when you really look at it, you can’t avoid thinking about it.”